camiplata/rs.tdwg.org/process/page_build_scripts/pc.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The regular, usually seasonal, movement of all or part of an animal population to and from a given area, which can occur in variable periods of time and even involve more than one generation broken down in specific elements </td>
+			<td>The regular, usually seasonal, movement of all or part of an animal population to and from a given area, which can occur in variable periods of time and even involve more than one generation broken down in specific elements. </td>
 		</tr>
 		<tr>
 			<td>Type</td>